tuftsceeo/Tufts_Create3_Examples/README.md

 Welcome!
 In this repo we (some undergrad mechanical engineering students at Tufts University) aim to help you master iRobot™ Education's Create®3 Robot through code examples and design challenges.
 To control the Create®3 robot we will use ROS 2 Galactic and the Python Client Library.
 Please follow the directions written [here](https://iroboteducation.github.io/create3_docs/setup/ubuntu2004/) to set up ROS 2 if you have not already.

-If you run into errors search [here](https://katewujciak.wixsite.com/projectcreate/parallels) (step 12) for answers.
+If you run into errors setting up ROS 2 search [here](https://katewujciak.wixsite.com/projectcreate/parallels) (step 12) for answers.

 ## Get Started
 1. If you are not currently in your virtual machine, go to that now.
 Once you are there, open [this link](https://github.com/brianabouchard/Tufts_Create3_Examples) in your virtual machine.
 Download this repository (on your virtual machine).